LAST UPDATE: 06/01/2022

 Like many transit districts; HART operates on a hub-spoke system by which routes travel out of centralized transfer points.
 There are currently two full-service transit centers that include a staffed customer service window.
 These centers also include restrooms, sheltered bus loading bays, & vending machines.
 In downtown Tampa, the Marion Street Transit Center (MTC) provides seamless connections to roughly a dozen local bus routes & 2 limited express bus routes.

-Additionally, the MTC’s northern platform (which serves MetroRapid) also provides transfers to Pinellas Suncoast Transit Authority (PSTA) express bus routes 100X & 300X, as well as intercity bus services provided by Megabus and RedCoach.
-In northeast Tampa, near the University of South Florida, the University Area Transit Center provides seamless connections to 10 local bus routes, one limited express route, and the MetroRapid North-South Line.
+Additionally, the MTC’s northern platform (which serves MetroRapid) also provides transfers to Pinellas Suncoast Transit Authority (PSTA) express bus routes 100X & 300X, as well as intercity bus services (such as Flixbus).
+In northeast Tampa, near the University of South Florida, the University Area Transit Center provides seamless connections to 10 local bus routes, one limited express route, and the MetroRapid North-South Line (Route 400).

 In addition to these facilities; HART also has three transfer centers that have sheltered bus loading bays, restrooms, and vending machines.
 These centers include the East Tampa (known as NetP@rk) Transfer Center, the Northwest Transfer Center, & the Yukon Street Transfer Center.
 Ticket vending machines (or TVMs) are also available at the Northwest, & Yukon Transfer Centers.
 There are also several other transfer points located throughout Hillsborough County.